hy1stax/cog-visionpro-client/readme.md

 # Install

 The install is quite simple.
-Download the source code,  have your vision pro configured, startup visionpro and click run, then you could using command "node cogvpclient", then you could see the result from visionpro.
+Download the source code,  have your vision pro configured, startup visionpro and click run, then you could using command "node cogvpclient", then you could see the result from visionpro.<br>

+# NPM Install
+This lib also published on npm<br>
+npm install cogvpclient<br>
+const cogcoms = require('cogvpclient');<br>
+Run the function get result form cognex visionpro: cogcoms.VPClient()<br>
+The string from cognex visionpro: cogcoms.cognex_result<br>